cph-cachet/carp.sensing-flutter/backends/carp_backend/README.md

 For an overview of all CAMS packages, see [CARP Mobile Sensing in Flutter](https://github.com/cph-cachet/carp.sensing-flutter).
 For documentation on how to use CAMS, see the [CAMS wiki][wiki].

-This library supports;
+This library supports:

 * downloading a study invitation
 * download a study deployment
-* downloading translations
+* uploading collected data
-* downloading messages
+* getting and uploading an informed consent document
-* uploading collected data, and
+* getting and uploading translations
-* uploading an informed consent document
+* getting and uploading messages

 from/to a CAWS server.

-> Note that this library makes little sense on its own and is only to be used as part of the overall [CARP Mobile Sensing](https://pub.dev/packages/carp_mobile_sensing) ecosystem.
+> Note that this library does nothing on its own and is only to be used as part of the overall [CARP Mobile Sensing](https://pub.dev/packages/carp_mobile_sensing) ecosystem.
 See the [CAMS wiki][wiki] for documentation on how to use CAMS, and checkout the [CARP Mobile Sening Demo App](https://github.com/cph-cachet/carp.sensing-flutter/tree/master/apps/carp_mobile_sensing_app) for a full example of an app using CARP Mobile Sensing and CAWS, including this library.

 ## Using the Plugin